There are four ways to get designated as a persistent drunk driver in Colorado:

 - Complete a level II alcohol education and treatment program.
 This consists of 24 hours of alcohol and drug education classes over 12 weeks, usually in group settings of 12 participants.4

-PPDs suffering from addiction may also be required to complete Level II Therapy.
-The length of Level II Therapy turns on the defendant’s case:
+If you are a PPD suffering from addiction, you may also be required to complete Level II Therapy.
+The length of Level II Therapy turns on your case:

 Colorado DUI defendant | Level II Therapy |